charnley/blog/_drafts/2025-02-12-digital-nomad.md

 categories: travel digitalnomad
 ---

-Traveling office, working abroad and digital nomad setup.
+Traveling office, working abroad, and digital nomad setup.
 So, you want to be a digital nomad?
+A hacker on the go?
-I have some notes for you.
+I have some recommendations for you.

 ![Home Ofice]({{ site.baseurl }}/assets/images/home_office.jpeg)
 ***Figure:** Home office with high-adjustable table*

-I really want to optimize the way I am working when traveling, as I am lucky enough to do that from time to time.
-Hobbiest digital nomad.
+I want to optimize how I work when traveling, as I am lucky enough to do that occasionally.
+Hobbyist digital nomad.
-This is a small guide on how I setup a to-go workstation.
+This is a small guide on how I set up a to-go workstation.
-(*And if my boss is reading this, nono, I am just working from home today.
+(*If my boss is reading this, I am just working from home today.
 Definitely not in Portugal surfing!*).

 I hate working from my laptop only.
-My posture is shit, screen feels claustrophobic and keyboard (especially Mac) feels terrible.
-So I need something portable that can compete with my nice monitor-arm setup at home.
+My posture is shit, the screen feels claustrophobic, and the keyboard (especially Mac) feels terrible.
+So I need something portable to compete with my nice monitor-arm setup at home.
 The idea is to get a portable monitor and a tripod.

 ![Travel friendly setup, unpacked]({{ site.baseurl }}/assets/images/nomad_setup_filter.jpg)
 ***Figure:** Setup and productive.
 Ready to dive into the code.
 My work laptop is a Mac though.*